Name: Hawksbill Turtle

 Attack/Defence: Their hard shell is used for protection from predators as well as claws on their front flippers and a powerful jaw accompanied by a raptor like beak.

 Life Expectancy: 50 years

-- They are endangered because there shells were once sought after for women’s jewellery.
+They are endangered because their shells were once sought after for women's jewellery.

-- They are solitary for most of there lives and meet only to mate.
+They are solitary for most of their lives and meet only to mate.